 Ran usability studies, card sorting, tree testing, user interviews, and surveys.

-Wrote and self-published UX for Development Shops, an eBook which teaches other technical people about user-centered design.
+Wrote and self-published UX for Development Shops, an eBook that teaches other technical people about user-centered design.

 Hosted More Than an Interface (>UI), a video series on topics at the intersection of UX and development.

-Graduated from Double Your Freelancing Academy, a business academy which helped skills-minded freelancers to become business consultants who use their skills to generate more revenue for their clients' businesses.
-Topics included business positioning, market research via outreach, service offerings, messaging, automation, social media, and scaling via authority-building.
+Graduated from Double Your Freelancing Academy, which helped freelancers use their skills to generate more revenue for their clients.
+Topics included positioning, market research, services, messaging, automation, social media, and authority-building.

 2010 - 2012